 According to a recent study by the National Institute for Occupational Safety and Health (NIOSH), oil and gas workers are 8.5 times as likely to die on the job as private employees in any other industry.
 And of the 50 Texas oil and gas workers who were killed in 2013, half were killed in transportation accidents.
 According to workers’ compensation records, three times as many on-the-job fatal motor vehicle accidents have been reported so far in 2014 than were reported five years ago.

 Among the most common factors cited in these accidents is fatigue, in part because of the long commutes many of these workers have to make just to get to the drilling site, as well as two-week-long stretches of 12 hour workdays.
 In some cases, employers don’t even supply workers with on-site rest areas.
 In one reported case, a driver who caused a fatal accident had just worked 14 straight days and logged 190 hours just before the accident.

 The oil and gas boom in Texas has brought a lot of benefit to the people of the state, but it has also brought a number of problems that need to be solved.
 If there are too many people on the road who are too tired to be there, something must be done to alleviate that problem.

-If you or a loved one are injured or killed in one of the increasing number of accidents that are occurring in the state of Texas, please contact the Texas Automotive Accident Injury Lawyers at Hill Law Firm, so that we can investigate and help you to protect your rights.
+If you or a loved one are injured or killed in one of the increasing number of accidents that are occurring in the state of Texas, please contact the Texas Automotive Accident Injury Lawyer at Hill Law Firm, so that we can investigate and help you to protect your rights.